Privlko/try1/theoreticalframeword.md

 # Quits and Ladders: Mechanisms for Improving Outcomes?
 July 23, 2018

-## Abstract
+#### Purpose:

+This study compares internal and external job mobility as mechanisms for improving outcomes.

+#### Design/methodology/approach:

+The article uses the British Household Panel Survey.
+It estimates the effects of quits and promotions using linear fixed-effects methods for the core workforce.

+#### Findings:

+Quits and promotions are distinctly different mechanisms for improving outcomes.
+External quits improve subjective outcomes, but have no effect on earnings growth.
+Internal promotions bring earnings growth but have smaller effects on subjective outcomes.
+The findings shed light on recent debates over what drives "voluntary" mobility; internal mobility may be driven by "skill acquisition", while external mobility may act as a "sorting mechanism" for conditions and job fit.

+#### Practical implications:

+The promises of highly mobile labour markets should be treated with scepticism.
+The growth of “boundaryless careers” may act as a release valve for poor working conditions and poor job-fit.

+#### Originality/value:

-This study compares the consequences of internal and external job mobility.
-Previous studies have overwhelmingly focused on the effects quitting, without comparing such mobility to promotions.
+Previous studies have overwhelmingly focused on the effects quitting, without explicitly comparing such mobility to promotions.
 This omission gives an incomplete picture of mobility.
-We argue that quits and promotions have distinctly different consequences for the core workforce, despite both mobility types being labelled “voluntary”.
-Fixed effects regression analysis of the British Household Panel Survey (2000-2008) provides two important findings.
-First, external quits bring subjective satisfaction with work and working conditions, but have no effect on earnings growth.
-Second, internal promotions yield earnings growth but small effects on subjective satisfaction.
-The article helps to understand the process of inequality in earnings and working conditions; core workers who are able to pursue promotion are rewarded objectively, while workers who quit for a new employer seek better working conditions and working hours.
-The findings shed light on recent debates over what drives "voluntary" mobility; internal mobility may be driven by "skill acquisition", while external mobility may act as a "sorting mechanism" for conditions and job fit.
+The article argues that quits and promotions have distinctly different consequences for core workers, despite both mobility types being labelled “voluntary”.
+It helps to understand the process of inequality in earnings and working conditions; core workers who are able to pursue promotion are rewarded objectively, while workers who quit for a new employer seek a better job fit.

 ## Introduction